THE DANIEL J. EPSTEIN DEPARTMENT OF INDUSTRIAL & SYSTEMS ENGINEERING

-Industrial and systems engineers use engineering and business principles to formulate rigorous approaches to the management of complex systems.
-They are productivity catalysts, managing innovation and the combination of physical, capital, and human resources needed to produce and deliver valuable goods and services.
+Industrial and systems engineers work to improve processes, systems, and organizations.
+An industrial and systems engineering education provides the skills and foundations to design, analyze, and optimize complex systems.
+They are productivity catalysts, managing the combination of physical, capital, and human resources needed to produce and deliver valuable goods and services.

 The Epstein Department’s Information Systems Engineering option gives extra emphasis to enterprise resource planning, software, and data mining techniques.
 USC’s undergraduate ISE curricula prepare students for careers in a wide-range of industries, consulting, or professional engineering practice, and are also an excellent intellectual foundation for advanced degrees in fields as diverse as Engineering, Logistics, Business Administration, Finance, Medicine, Law, or Public Policy.Course Plan

-When you graduate with a degree in industrial and systems engineering, here are just a few of the future career paths that might lay before you.
+When you graduate with a degree in Industrial & Systems Engineering, here are just a few of the future career paths that might lay before you.

 - Implement enterprise resource planning systems